juanmavar/infrared_analysis/README.md

 1. Fork, clone or download this project
 1. [Install][] Pelican
-1. Generate the website: `make html`
-1. Preview your project: `make serve`
+1. Regenerate and serve on port 8000: `make devserver`
 1. Add content

 Read more at Pelican's [documentation].